🔼The name Ramiah: Summary

 The name Ramiah appears to consist of two elements, the final one of which being יה (Yah), an abbreviated form of the Tetragrammaton יהוה, YHWH, or Yahweh.

-The first part of our name comes from the root group רמה (rama):
+The first part of our name comes from the verb רמה (rama), meaning to loosen or deceive:

 NOBSE Study Bible Name List, curiously, appears to omit the name Ramiah.
-For a meaning of the name Ramiah, Jones' Dictionary of Old Testament Proper Names reads Placed Of The Lord.
+For a meaning of the name Ramiah, Jones' Dictionary of Old Testament Proper Names reads Placed Of The Lord, which doesn't really do justice to the verb.
 BDB Theological Dictionary proposes a careful Yah Has Looseneth, and adds a question mark to demonstrate that this meaning is by no means the only possible one.